 Quantico is an angular typeface family that was inspired by old beer packaging and military lettering.
 It utilizes 30 degree angles and completely straight lines to form unique character shapes.

-You can also purchase a license to Quantico here.
+You may also purchase a license to Quantico at myfonts.com.